Send Data Overview

 -

 REST API: Users who prefer to avoid installing a logging client, can leverage Mona’s REST API endpoint.
-See here how to format and export your data.
+See here how to format and send your data.

 -